alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

     }
 };
 ```
-For more infomation about developing and deploying skills in multiple languages, please go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-skills-in-multiple-languages).
+For more information about developing and deploying skills in multiple languages, please go [here](https://developer.amazon.com/public/solutions/alexa/alexa-skills-kit/docs/developing-skills-in-multiple-languages).

 ### Device ID Support
 When a customer enables your Alexa skill, your skill can obtain the customer’s permission to use address data associated with the customer’s Alexa device.
 You can then use this address data to provide key functionality for the skill, or to enhance the customer experience.